Voice Type

 Soprano subtypes: As with all voice types, sopranos are often divided into different subcategories based on range, vocal color or timbre, the weight of voice, and dexterity of the voice.
 Sopranos are often broken down into five subcategories: coloratura soprano, soubrette, lyric soprano, spinto soprano, and dramatic soprano.[3]

-Two types of soprano especially dear to the French are the Dugazon and the Falcon, which are intermediate voice types between the soprano and the mezzo-soprano.
+Two types of soprano especially dear to the French are the Dugazon and the Falcon, which are intermediate voice types between the soprano and the mezzo soprano.
 A Dugazon is a darker-colored soubrette.
-A Falcon is a darker-colored soprano drammatico.[6]
+A Falcon a darker-colored soprano drammatico.[8]

 Mezzo-soprano

-Mezzo-soprano range: The mezzo-soprano voice is the middle-range voice type for females;[3] it lies between the soprano and contralto ranges, over-lapping both of them.
+Mezzo-soprano range: The mezzo-soprano is the middle-range voice type for females.[6]
+The mezzo-soprano voice lies between the soprano voice and contralto voice, over-lapping both of them.
 The typical range of this voice is between A3 (the A below middle C) to A5 (two octaves higher).
-In the lower and upper extremes, some mezzo-sopranos may extend down to F3 (the F below middle C) and as high as C6 (high C).[3]
+In the lower and upper extremes, some mezzo-sopranos may extend down to F3 (the F below middle C) and as high as C6 (high C).[6]

 Mezzo-soprano tessitura: Although this voice overlaps both the contralto and soprano voices, the tessitura of the mezzo-soprano is lower than that of the soprano and higher than that of the contralto.